AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

     conda env create -f environment.yml
     ```

+    You will see a number of status messages flow by as packages are downloaded and installed.
-    When the process is complete, you'll see this message in the terminal providing the commands to activate and deactivate the environment:
+    When the process is complete, you'll see the following message in the terminal, which includes the commands to activate and deactivate the environment:

     ```{ .console .no-copy title="Output message after conda environment install"}
+    Preparing transaction: done
+    Verifying transaction: done
+    Executing transaction: done
     # To activate this environment, use
     #
     #     $ conda activate openscpca